How To Write A Book – The Ultimate Guide

 You also want to make sure your title does not directly compete with an existing book.
 Titles cannot be copyrighted, so you technically can title your book Twilight.
-But it’s not a great call.
+But it’s not a great call, marketing-wise.

 I recommend brainstorming a really long list of potential titles as you go through the writing and editing process.
 Narrow it down to your favorites and get feedback from readers in your genre.
 Then research the top contenders to make sure there are no issues with search engine competition.

 Unfortunately, writing a book isn’t as simple as expanding an outline to 70,000 words.
 Even with extensive planning, premise-testing, and research, you will run into roadblocks.
 Here are some of the most common obstacles and how you can work through them.

 Writer’s block is that miserable experience of facing the blank page with a frozen brain.
 You have no ideas, no words, and no hope of making progress.

 There are a few ways to work through writer’s block.
 You can try sparking ideas with writing prompts.
 You can do a brain dump, writing down every thought that comes into your mind for fifteen minutes without pause.

 You can even step away from your desk to do an unrelated-but-mindful activity like walking, biking, cleaning, or painting.
 Stepping away from the work gives the mind space to process without any pressure from you.
 When you return to the desk, the answers flow.

 My favorite fix for writer’s block?
 Just write terribly.